 A Bard is a charismatic performer who supports allies with an array of magic, knowledge, and mystical performances.
 Bards excel at smooth-talking, enhancing allies, and confounding foes with magic and charm.

-This class can be used to portray a wandering minstrel, con-artist, infamous entertainer, suave businessman, or any other charming, talkative, creative character with a multitude of skills and some magical tricks ups their sleeve.
+This class can be used to portray a wandering minstrel, con-artist, infamous entertainer, suave businessman, or any other charming, talkative, creative character with a multitude of skills & some magical tricks ups their sleeve.

 In a party, Bards are valued for their numerous support abilities that allow them to enhance allies and inhibit foes.
 They provide an unparalleled breadth of knowledge, irresistible charm, entertainment, and the ability to negate enemy magic.